MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Administration as a partner

 As a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] reselling partner, you are the administrator of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenants of your customers.
-You have access to the administration tools of their Office 365 account and their [!INCLUDE[prodshort](../developer/includes/prodshort.md)] administration center where you can specify update windows, for example.
+You have access to the administration tools of their Office 365 account and their [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] where you can specify update windows.
+You can also log into their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as a *delegated administrator* if you want to reproduce errors.

 ### Get started with the Cloud Solution Provider program as a partner